 We love our trees here in Washington, so it is no surprise that our lawns are continuously covered in leaves, pinecones, and pine needles, amongst various other forms of natural and unnatural debris.
 If you haven’t gotten around to cleaning this debris from your yard and lawn, now is the time to address these issues.
 Debris left sitting on your lawn can cause costly damages, which are easily avoided by simply removing this debris.

 As long as we are on the topic of debris, there is another form of debris that needs to be addressed as well: Thatch.
-For a detailed explanation of what thatch is, click here.
-In short, thatch is a build up of fine pieces of debris that, generally, lie below blades of grass, on top of the soil.
+In short, thatch is a buildup of fine pieces of debris that, generally, lie below blades of grass, on top of the soil.
 This debris blocks sunlight and moisture from reaching the roots of the turf, which can drastically affect the health of your grass.
-Removing this thatch is important for ensuring the lushness and fullness of your lawn.
+Removing this thatch (dethatching) is important for ensuring the lushness and fullness of your lawn.
 It should be done at least once a year, and spring is a great time to address this.
-For more information about dethatching, click here.

 Adding grass seed to your existing lawn is a term called “overseeding.”
 Overseeding is done to fill in bare spots in your lawn, as well as to increase the fullness of your lawn.
 The perfect time to overseed is when the risk of frost has ended and the ground begins to warm up, which is, generally, during early spring.
 If you are planning on applying a preemergent to combat the growth and spread of weeds in your lawn, it is important to note that this should be done after the grass seeds have already sprouted.
 Preemergent, generally, does not discriminate against any seeds; in other words, it will also kill off your would-be lawn alongside any weed seeds.